 \section{Monomialization}

-This section introduces the quiver $Q_{n, I}$ and Type A potentials.
-The main result in \S\ref{Mono} is that any reduced Type $A$ potential on $Q_{n, I}$ is right-equivalent to some reduced monomialized Type $A$ potential in \ref{047}.
-This is the starting point of the geometric realization in \S\ref{GR}.
-Then \S\ref{trans} shows that any monomialized Type $A$ potential on $Q_{n, I}$ is isomorphic to a (possibly non-reduced) monomialized Type $A$ potential on $Q_n$ in \ref{410}, which shows that considering the monomialized Type $A$ potentials on $Q_n$ suffices.
+This section introduces the quiver $Q_{n,I}$ and Type~$A$ potentials.
+In \S\ref{Mono} we prove that every reduced Type~$A$ potential on $Q_{n,I}$ is right-equivalent to a reduced monomialised Type~$A$ potential (see \ref{047}), which is the starting point for the geometric realisation in \S\ref{GR}.
+Finally, \S\ref{trans} shows that any monomialised Type~$A$ potential on $Q_{n,I}$ is isomorphic to a (possibly non-reduced) monomialised Type~$A$ potential on $Q_n$ (see \ref{410}), so it suffices to work on $Q_n$.